MagicDraw 18.5 Documentation

 - From the shortcut menu, click Display > Display Inner Elements.

 - On the diagram toolbar, click and select Display Inner Elements.

 Working with behaviors

-You can select Entry, Do Activity, Exit, deferrable triggers, and internal transitions directly in the compartment of the state shape.
-Thus, you can:
+You can select an Entry, Do Activity, Exit, deferrable triggers, and internal transitions directly in the compartment of the state shape.
+Therefore, you can:

 - Draw dependencies among particular behaviors on a state shape.

 - Move behaviors from one state shape to another.